Mystery of Sonic Weapon Attacks At US Embassy In Cuba Deepens - Slashdot

 Well, if that's the case - experimental, injuring unrelated people - pretty sick.
 Fits right into the current state of affairs.

+Yeah, but does the target know that it's the targeting target being targeted?

-Mind Control Beams (Score:2)
+Mind Control Beams (Score:3)

 This time the CIA is on the receiving end and it's the Communists' fault.